 The first thing we have to decide when moving to Japan is where are we going to live?
 What is the best city or region?
-Where do you get more jobs?
-What is the place with the best quality of life?
+Where can you get more jobs?
+Which place has the best quality of life?
 In this article, we will try to analyze which is the best city to live in Japan.

-Throughout Japan you can find jobs, a lot of labor is missing.
-Even in the most remote areas you can have a good quality of life and quick access to leisure, tourism and markets.
-Keep in mind that the bigger the city the more expensive the cost of living.
+In all of Japan you can find jobs, a lot of manpower is lacking.
+Even in the most remote areas you can have a good quality of life and quick access to leisure, tourism and markets. keep in mind that the bigger the city the more expensive the cost of living.

-Cities that offer a good salary like Tokyo, are not usually worth it due to the high cost of living.
+Cities that offer a good salary like Tokyo are usually not worth it due to the high cost of living.
 It is much better to work in a small town where the salary is 1000 yen than a big city where the salary is 1400 yen.
-This will depend on your taste and whether you have a large family to pay for expensive rentals.
+This will depend on your taste and if you have a large family to pay very expensive rents.

 Cities with many Brazilians

-Do you want a city with a larger number of Brazilians?
-This may be better for your adaptation, but it can also end up trapping you in your comfort zone and preventing you from socializing and adapting to Japanese culture.
+Do you want a city with more Brazilians?
+This can be better for your adaptation, but it can also end up locking you in your comfort zone and preventing you from socializing and adapting to Japanese culture.

 Aichi, Shizuoka, Mie, Gifu, Gunma, Kanagawa, Saitama, Shiga, Nagano and Ibaraki are the regions with the highest concentration of Brazilians.
-Aichi has more than 50 thousand Brazilians, Shizuoka 30 thousand, Mie 15 thousand and so it goes down.
-The last regions have around 7 thousand Brazilians.
+Aichi has more than 50 thousand Brazilians, Shizuoka 30 thousand, Mie 15 thousand and so on.
+The last regions have in the range of 7 thousand Brazilians.

 The most famous and preferred cities by Brazilians are Nagoya and Hamamatsu.
 They are big, full of Brazilians and provide a lot of fun.
-No matter which city you choose, think of the region, because the cities are all spliced together, making it easy to visit any of your region in minutes.
+No matter which city you choose, think about the region, because the cities are all spliced together, making it easy to visit any of your region within minutes.

 What are the best cities in Japan?

-The city of Tokyo has appeared several times in first place in the world ranking of the best cities in the world.
-If you can afford or find a good job, Tokyo is a great option.
-Unfortunately life in Tokyo is a bit individual and people are shy and anti-social.
-But don't generalize, Tokyo is a city that covers the whole planet with different cultures.
+The city of Tokyo has appeared several times in the first place in the world ranking of the best cities in the world.
+If you can afford it or find a good job, Tokyo is a great option.
+Unfortunately life in Tokyo is kind of individual and people are shy and anti-social.
+But don't generalize, Tokyo is a city that spans the entire planet with diverse cultures.

-In Japan's second largest city, Osaka, people tend to be more fun, introverted and sociable, I consider Osaka my favorite region.
-She is totally different from Tokyo culture, here your boss can call you for a Sake after work.
+In the second largest city in Japan, Osaka, people tend to be more fun, introverted and sociable, I consider Osaka my favorite region.
+It's totally different from the culture of Tokyo, here your boss might call you for a Sake after work.

-These larger cities tend to be more western than traditional.
+These larger cities are often more western than traditional.
 You can choose cities and regions close to the Shinkansen (bullet train).
-This will make your life totally easier and allow you to get to know several other regions of Japan quickly.
+This will totally make your life easier and make it possible to get to know several other regions of Japan quickly.

-- Japan's best beaches are located in the West in regions like Ishikawa and Fukui;
+- Japan's best beaches are located in the West in regions such as Ishikawa and Fukui;

-- For winter skiing, the top of Japan is better, especially Nagano;
+- For winter skiing the upper part of Japan is better, mainly Nagano;

-- The cold and snow in Japan is greatest, rising to the side of Hokkaido;
+- Japan's cold and snow is greater going up to the Hokkaido side;

-- In the south of Japan it is hot and the summer goes above 40 degrees;
+- In the south of Japan it is hot and the summer passes 40 degrees;

-- Sapporo and Hokkaido cities tend to be quieter, cooler and more rural;
+- Sapporo and Hokkaido's cities tend to be quieter, cooler, and rural;

 - To make friends with the natives, Osaka, Hokkaido and Okinawa are the best options;